Caring for Teeth With Braces and Retainers

 Playing Sports While Wearing Braces

 You can continue to participate in any sport if you have braces.
-When playing sports where there is a possibility of getting hit in the mouth, a specially designed mouthguard will need to be worn.
-The mouthguard, made of durable plastic, is designed to fit comfortably over braces and will protect the soft tissues inside the mouth.
+When playing sports where there is a possibility of getting hit in the mouth, you'll need to wear a specially designed mouthguard.
+The mouthguard, made of durable plastic, is designed to fit comfortably over braces and will protect the soft tissues inside your mouth.

 What to Do If a Bracket or Wire Breaks